realworldocaml/book/book/testing/README.md

 Testing is not the best-loved part of programming.
-Writing tests is an exacting and sometimes dreary job, and it can feel like a distraction from the task of building our your code's functionality.
+Writing tests is an exacting and sometimes dreary job, and it can feel like a distraction from the task of building out your code's functionality.
 At first blush, OCaml's type-system makes testing seem even less appealing, since the type system's ability to squash many kinds of bugs at compile time catches lots of mistakes that you would otherwise need to